octocatblain/laravel-data-table/README.md

 ## Overview

-Thank you for considering contributing to our project!
-Your contributions help make our project better.
+Thank you for considering contributing to this project!
+Your contributions help make this project better.
 Here's a brief overview of the component you can contribute to:

 ### Component: User List with Filters